Floer homology and non-fibered knot detection: Identifying the manifolds and

 Suppose first that $r=0$.
 Then $C$ is the unknot, because otherwise we would have by Proposition~\ref{prop:longitude-fh}, contradicting \eqref{eqn:dim-0}.
 But then $M_F$ is the complement of the $(2,0)$-cable of the unknot in $S^3$, which contradicts the fact in Lemma \ref{lem:MF-inc} that $M_F$ is irreducible.

 The above argument shows that $r\neq 0$.
-Note that we can identify $(S^3\setminus N(C),\gamma_r)$ as the sutured complement of the core $C' \subset S^3_r(C)$ of $r$-surgery on $C$, whose suture is a union of two oppositely oriented meridians of $C'$.
+Note that we can identify $(S^3\setminus N(C),\gamma_r)$ as the sutured complement of the core $C' \subset S^3_r(C)$ of $r$-surgery on $C$, whose sutures are a union of two oppositely oriented meridians of $C'$.
 With this in mind, equation \eqref{eq:sfh-hfk} becomes

 Since $r\neq 0$, the core $C'$ is rationally nullhomologous in $S^3_r(C)$.
 It follows that there is a spectral sequence

 leading to the chain of inequalities

 We conclude that as this dimension has the same parity as It also has the same parity as